California learners permit

 You will need to fill out the California Permit Application DL-44 and have your parents or legal guardians sign it.
 When they sign, they are pledging that they will take financial responsibility for you on their auto insurance.

-***Important Note.
-While you are not required to be actively enrolled in a behind-the-wheel driver’s training course prior to applying, it is recommended.
-Your permit will not be valid until you enroll in a behind-the-wheel driver training program OR turn 17 ½.
+Important Note: Your permit will not be valid until you enroll in a behind-the-wheel driver training program or turn 17½.

 • Permit rules if you are between 17 ½ and 18 – You may get your permit without your Driver’s Ed Certificate or driver’s training, but you can not take your road test for your driver’s license until you turn 18.

-• Permit rules if you are over 18 – You do not need to take driver’s education or driver’s training, but you still need to drive with a permit for six months before you can apply for your license.
+• Permit rules if you are over 18 – You do not need to take driver’s education or driver’s training, but you still need to obtain a permit before you can apply for your license.

-What Documents Do You Need Before Going to the DMV?
+What Documents Do You Need to Apply for a California Driver’s Permit?

 Once you meet the requirements listed above, you’ll need to collect the following documents to take with you to the CA DMV.
 All proof documents MUST be readable original copies.
 Photocopies, or originals that cannot be read due to damage, will not be accepted.